Believe it or not, it might not be! Even if you are making all the right SEO moves.

 Apple’s unique properties

-To illustrate why Google sees the need to make Apple ranks distinct from any others, here are a few quick facts about Apple:
+To illustrate why ranks on Google on Apple devices need to be distinct from others, here are a few quick facts about Apple:

 Apple controls 3 major gates to Google – a mobile OS, a browser, and Siri

 iPhone users roughly make up 15-20% of all mobile users, meaning Apple controls up to 20% of all mobile traffic to Google, which in itself makes up of more than half of all traffic to Google.

 Regardless of having just a 20% market share, Apple’s iOS devices contribute about 50% to Google’s mobile total search revenue!